mkazuyuki/hauc/procedure.md

   - 172.31.255.11 (iSCSI1)
   - 172.31.255.12 (iSCSI2)

-### Setting up iSCSI Cluster
+## Setting up iSCSI Cluster

-At the command prompt of Windows PC,

-- Run *cf-iscsi-phase1.pl* in the subfolder *cf* for configuring iSCSI VMs to fill pre-conditions of creating iSCSI Cluster.
+Configuring iSCSI VMs to fill pre-conditions of creating iSCSI Cluster.

+- Run *cf-iscsi-phase1.pl* in the subfolder *cf*.
-  On the *cf-iscsi-phase1.pl* completion, both VMs are rebooted.
+  On the completion, both VMs are rebooted.
 Wait the completion of the reboot.

+Create iSCSI Cluster.

-- Run *cf-iscsi-phase2.pl* in the subfolder *cf* to create iSCSI Cluster.
+- Run *cf-iscsi-phase2.pl* in the subfolder *cf*.
-  On the *cf-iscsi-phase2.pl* completion, both iscsi1 and iscsi2 are rebooted.
+  On the completion, both VMs are rebooted.

-- Open ECX WebUI (http://172.31.255.11:29003) and wait the cluster starting, the failover group "*failover-iscsi*" activating, and completion of the mirror disk resource synchronizing.
+- Open ECX WebUI (http://172.31.255.11:29003) and wait the cluster starts the failover group "*failover-iscsi*", and wait the completion of synchronizing the mirror disk resource.

+  **NOTE**
-  While synchronizing the mirror disk, the following error message is displayed.
-Please ignore it.
+  - While the synchronizing, the following error message is displayed and can be ignored.

 	Detected an error in monitoring mdw1.
 (65 : Both local and remote mirror disks are abnormal.(md1))

-### Setting up ESXi - iSCSI Initiator
+## Setting up ESXi - iSCSI Initiator

-Run *cf-esxi-phase3.pl* in subfolder *cf*.
+- Run *cf-esxi-phase3.pl* in subfolder *cf*.

-After running the script, confirm that the newly created *iSCSI1* datastore can be seen by browsing Storage in both of the ESXi hosts.
+After running the script, confirm that the newly created *iSCSI1* datastore can be accessed by browsing Storage in both of the ESXi hosts.

-### Deploying UC VMs on iSCSI datastore
+## Deploying UC VMs on iSCSI datastore

+Issue *mirror break* so that prevent automatic mirror-recovery during the deployment.

+- On iSCSI Cluster WebUI (http://172.31.255.11:29003)
+  [Mirror disks] tab > click [md1] > [Mirror break] icon under [iscsi2] > [Execute]

 Deploy the following UCE VMs (for which failover protection must be provided by ECX) on your choice of *esxi1* or *esxi2*.
 These VMs must be deployed on the *iSCSI1* datastore.

   - SV9500
   - UCE
   - MGSIP
   - GNAV
   - CMM
   - UM8700 (or UM4730)
   - VS32

+Issue *mirror recovery*.

+- On iSCSI Cluster WebUI
+ [Difference copy] icon under [iscsi1] > [Execute]

-### Setting up vMA Cluster
+## Setting up vMA Cluster

-Run *cf-vma-phase2.pl* in the subfolder *cf*.
-This configures vMA VMs to fill prerequisite condition for creating vMA Cluster and installing ECX (and its license).
+Configures vMA VMs to fill prerequisite condition for creating vMA Cluster and installing ECX (and its license).

+- Run *cf-vma-phase2.pl* in the subfolder *cf*.

-After the completion of *cf-vma-phase2.pl*, both VMs are rebooted.
+  After the completion, both VMs are rebooted.
 Wait the completion of the reboot.

-- Create vMA Cluster
+Create vMA Cluster

-  Run *cf-vma-phase3.pl* in the subfolder *cf*.
+- Run *cf-vma-phase3.pl* in the subfolder *cf*.

-After the completion of *cf-vma-phase3.pl*, both vma1 and vma2 start controlling UC VMs.
-Open ECX WebUI (http://172.31.255.6:29003) and wait for the cluster to start.
+- Open ECX WebUI (http://172.31.255.6:29003) and wait for the cluster to start.

+After the completion, vMA Cluster start to controll UC VMs.